Explainable Binary Classification of Separable Shape Ensembles: Introduction

-A variety of applications require the precise measurement and quantification of shape.
-Often these applications involve engineering design~\cite{Grey2017,Doronina2023}, materials science~\cite{atindama2023restoration,bachmann2010inferential,Fan2020,FAN2021116810}, medical imaging~\cite{mang2019claire,durrleman2014morphometry}, sensing and functional analysis~\cite{tucker2013generative,tucker2011coherence}, biology~\cite{hartman2023elastic,srivastava2010shape,hagwood2013testing}, and ecology~\cite{lynch2023satellite,gonccalves2021fine}, for example.
+Precise measurement and quantification of shape is ubiquitous in imaging science.
+For example, applications involve engineering design~\cite{Grey2017,Doronina2023}, materials science~\cite{atindama2023restoration,bachmann2010inferential,Fan2020,FAN2021116810}, medical imaging~\cite{mang2019claire,durrleman2014morphometry}, functional data analysis~\cite{tucker2013generative, srivastava2016functional}, biology~\cite{hartman2023elastic,srivastava2010shape,hagwood2013testing}, and ecology~\cite{lynch2023satellite,gonccalves2021fine}.
 Many of these applications benefit from separate parametrizations of shape planar translations (\emph{where is it?}), scale variations (\emph{how big is it?}), rotations/reflections (\emph{how is it oriented?}), and everything else that remains (\emph{how nonlinear is it?}).
-In several applications, a choice of invariance against one or multiple of the former similarity transforms~\cite{kendall2009shape}---among other transformations~\cite{bauer2014overview}---is beneficial for defining \emph{shape}.
+In several applications, a choice of invariance against one or multiple of types of similarity transforms~\cite{kendall2009shape}---among other transformations~\cite{bauer2014overview}---is beneficial for defining \emph{shape}.
 And in a variety of applications, scientists and engineers simply want to ask a binary question: \emph{is this the same as that}?
 But often necessitate some explanation: \emph{if they're different, why?} We refer to solutions of this general class of problems as \emph{explainable binary classifications}.

+Applications involve a variety of imaging modalities including but are not limited to: electron microscopy, X-ray computed tomography, optical imagery from satellite, video, or cameras, photo-luminescent cell microscopy, solar ultraviolet imaging, modeled or measured level-sets of Lagrangian averaged vorticity deviations, images generated by artificial intelligence (AI), etc.